Chair and Professor

 - ’’’Som potatisar i en säck.’
 Den franske bonden hos Strindberg, Zola och Marx.”

 - “Memfis Film and Lukas Moodysson: From the Local to the Global.”
-In Swedish Film: An Introduction and a Reader.
+In Swedish Film:

 - “Inledning.
 Från kvinnohat till maskulinitetskris: Strindberg som genuskonstruktion.”